 You may be able to lower estate taxes by using a life insurance trust.
 This ensures that more of your hard-earned assets reach your intended beneficiaries.
 In addition, your policies are owned by a life insurance trust, which keeps them distinct from your estate.

-At the Law Offices of Alice A. Salvo, attorney Alice Salvo has the experience and knowledge to answer any questions you have, and can recommend the steps that are necessary to protect your assets, pass them to your loved ones according to your wishes, or tackle any other estate planning matter.
+At the Law Offices of Alice A. Salvo, attorney Alice Salvo and our other attorneys have the experience and knowledge to answer any questions you have, and can recommend the steps that are necessary to protect your assets, pass them to your loved ones according to your wishes, or tackle any other estate planning matter.

-We can discuss concerns, review your case and provide answers during a free consultation in our office or over the phone.
-Call 818-676-9572 or use our online contact form to schedule a meeting.
+We can discuss concerns, review your case and provide answers during a free consultation in our office, by phone or Zoom.
+Please call 818-676-9572 to schedule a convenient consultation.